M-o-a-T/moat/USAGE.rst

    Card and port are numeric, starting with 1.

-.. program:: distkv client knx attr
+.. program:: moat kv knx attr

 Print, modify or delete a single attribute.